Why MMA Is Growing Fast Worldwide

 Fight nights are huge on weekends for entertainment in Las Vegas.

-A highly anticipated UFC fight can fill in the T-Mobile arena as fans and celebrities stream in to see these fight, while Dana is behind the scenes, making sure everything around the entire production, is happening up to his standards.
+A highly anticipated UFC fight can fill in the T-Mobile arena as fans and celebrities stream in to see these fights, while Dana is behind the scenes, making sure everything around the entire production, is happening up to his standards.
 He is there like literally, like right there against the octagon.
 100%.
 There’s a telephone there next to him that’s connected to a truck.

 We’re one of the few major sports organizations, that produce all of our own content.
 So everything that you see, whether it’s on ESPN, whether it’s on global in Brazil, whether it’s on BT in the UK and list goes on, that stuff is all produced by us.